-Trump in no rush on North Korea as long as no weapon tests
+Trump won't rush North Korea on denuclearization as long as no weapon tests

 The two leaders will meet in Hanoi on Wednesday and Thursday, eight months after their historic summit in Singapore, the first between a sitting U.S. president and a North Korean leader.

-The two leaders pledged to work toward the complete denuclearization of the Korean peninsula, but their vague agreement has produced few results.
+There they pledged to work toward the complete denuclearization of the Korean peninsula, but their vague agreement has produced few results.
 U.S. Democratic senators and security officials have warned Trump against cutting a deal that would do little to curb North Korea’s nuclear ambitions.

 As Kim made his way across China by train for the summit, North Korean state media warned Trump on Sunday not to listen to U.S. critics who it said were disrupting efforts to improve ties.